Autodoc: Products and services

-AUTODOC provides car owners with useful information through its online platforms.
-It publishes articles, guides, and video tutorials on vehicle maintenance and repair.
-These materials are accessible via the AUTODOC website blog and the AUTODOC Club platform, which offers over 2,500 PDF manuals and videos, as well as tools for tracking service history and expenses.
+AUTODOC also provides car owners with useful information via its online platforms.
+The company publishes articles, manuals, and video tutorials on vehicle maintenance and repair.
+These materials can be accessed via the AUTODOC blog and AUTODOC CLUB.
+The AUTODOC CLUB website and app, launched in 2020, offers more than 2,500 PDF manuals and videos, as well as tools for tracking vehicle expenses and maintenance history.